BrianYang2013/JHU_AI_Journey/10 - EN.605.621 Foundations of Algorithms/W05 - Randomized Algorithms.md

 ## Algorithm Type

-The goal of any algorithm is to solve some computational problem correctly and efficiently.
+The goal of any algorithm is to solve some computational problems correctly and efficiently.

-Deterministric Algorithms: a particular input/output pair is always the same.
+Deterministic Algorithms: a particular input/output pair is always the same.

 Randomized algorithms can be deterministic, or nondeterministic.
 The primary difference: the input includes a source for random numbers.